google-deepmind/thunnini/README.md

 jupyter notebook
 ```

-This will give you a (local) URL with an authentication token which you need to
+This will give you a (local) URL in the terminal with an authentication token
-copy and paste into your browser.
-From there, navigate to `thunnini/colabs` and
+which you need to click on or copy and paste into your browser.
+From there,
-open one of the two notebooks.
-Alternatively, the local notebook server can be
+navigate to `thunnini/colabs` and open one of the two notebooks.
+Alternatively,
-set as a local runtime for Colab.
+the local notebook server can be set as a local runtime for Colab.
 See
 [local Colab runtimes](https://research.google.com/colaboratory/local-runtimes.html)
 for instructions, including how to access Colab Docker runtime images with GPU
 support.